7 Best Nutritional Yeast Substitutes

 Parmesan cheese is usually used as a flavoring agent or topping, but it can also be eaten on its own.
 Parmesan cheese is made by treating the cows’ milk with rennet, which is an enzyme that helps to curdle the milk.
 After the milk has been curdled, it’s then pressed into blocks and aged for at least 12 months.
 This aging process gives Parmesan cheese its distinct flavor.

 Parmesan cheese is often used in Italian dishes, but it can also be found in a variety of other cuisines.
-Be aware it is higher in sodium than nutritional yeast.
-Adjust your recipe accordingly.
+Be aware it is higher in sodium than nutritional yeast, but it will obviously replicate the cheesy taste but with a stronger flavor.
+Adjust your recipe accordingly and remember that real cheese made from dairy products is not appropriate for vegan dishes.

 To substitute one tablespoon of nutritional yeast, use 3/4 tablespoon of grated Parmesan cheese.